lclevy/miniPtp/readme.md

 # miniPtp.py

-version 28dec2022
+version 1jan2023

 A minimal Python PTP implementation to talk to your Camera.

-Take it as an educational example for PyUsb and PTP, feel free to discover proprietary functions by exploring, such as Canon GetMacAddress...
+Take it as an educational example for PyUsb and PTP, feel free to discover proprietary functions, such as 0x911F / EOS_UpdateFirmware.

 ## Installation